 Breast cancer screening aims to detect cancer in populations before symptoms develop to achieve better treatment outcomes and improve survival.
 As early signs of breast cancer may not be noticeable, it is important to be breast aware (i.e. be familiar with the normal look and feel of your breasts) and promptly visit your doctor if suspicious symptoms develop.
 This includes noticing a breast lump, change in the size or shape of the breasts, change in skin texture of the breasts or nipple, nipple rash, discharge or retraction, new and persistent discomfort or pain in the breast or armpit.¹

 Over the years, breast self-examination (BSE), clinical breast examination (CBE) and mammography (MMG), alone or in combination, are the most widely studied screening methods for breast cancer.¹ This blog covers everything you should know about mammography screening (also known as a mammogram) in Hong Kong.
+We have covered breast-self examination in another blog.

 Benefits of Mammogram